-An Audit report should be:
+An Audit report should:

-- Accurate Free from errors and distortions and faithful to the underlying facts. - Objective Fair, impartial, and unbiased and is a result of a fair minded and balanced assessment of all significant and relevant information. - Clear Easily understandable and logical, avoiding unnecessary technical language and providing all significant and relevant information. - Concise To the point, avoid unnecessary elaboration, superfluous detail, redundancy, repetitiveness and wordiness. - Constructive Helpful to the engagement client and the organization and leads to improvements where needed. - Complete Lacking nothing that is essential to the target audience and includes all significant and relevant information and observations to support recommendations and conclusions. - Timely Opportune and expedient, depending on the significance of the issue, allowing management to take appropriate corrective action.
+- Accurate Free from errors and distortions and faithful to the underlying facts. - Objective Fair, impartial, and unbiased and is a result of a fair minded and balanced assessment of all relevant facts and circumstances. - Clear Easily understood and logical, avoiding unnecessary technical language and providing all significant and relevant information. - Concise To the point, avoid unnecessary elaboration, superfluous detail, redundancy, repetitiveness and wordiness. - Constructive Helpful to the engagement client and the organization and leads to improvements where needed. - Complete Lacking nothing that is essential to the target audience and includes all significant and relevant information and observations to support recommendations and conclusions. - Timely Opportune and expedient, depending on the significance of the issue, allowing management to take appropriate corrective action.